Exams and Assessments

 One-off fourth attempt

-An examination may be repeated a fourth time once during the Bachelor’s degree program.
-You must register this additional attempt with the Examination Office before taking the examination again.
+An examination can be retaken a third time once during the Bachelor’s degree program.
+You must register this additional attempt with the Examinations Office before taking the examination again (Section 13 (3) RPO).
+Please contact the Student Services Office as soon as possible after the 2nd repeat attempt.

 The additional attempt does not apply to Bachelor’s theses.